Jimdo Review (2019) - The 12 Big Things You Need to Know

 Some of the reasons why you might want to avoid Jimdo as an e-commerce solution are as follows:

-All in all it has to be said that Jimdo should not be viewed as a professional e-commerce solution.
+All in all it has to be said that as things stand, Jimdo should not be viewed as a professional e-commerce solution.

-It’s fine for users who want to run a small content-based site and sell some products occasionally on the side, but if you’re serious about e-commerce and want to use a hosted solution, you will be better served by a dedicated e-commerce platform, like Bigcommerce or Shopify.
+It’s fine for users who want to run a small content-based site and sell some products occasionally on the side, but if you’re serious about e-commerce and want to use a hosted solution, you will be much better served by a dedicated e-commerce platform, like Bigcommerce or Shopify.
+Even other products which are more ‘general’ website building tools (such as Wix and Squarespace) provide signficantly better e-commerce functionality than Jimdo.

 Unlike other site and store building platforms, there’s no ‘app store’ available containing integrations with third-party tools and add-ons to beef up the functionality of your site.